Vertiv Holdings Co (VRT) Shares Plummet Below 1-Year High

 VRT’s Market Performance

-The stock of Vertiv Holdings Co (VRT) has seen a 3.05% increase in the past week, with a 26.81% rise in the past month, and a -3.11% fall in the past quarter.
-The volatility ratio for the week is 3.19%, and the volatility levels for the past 30 days are at 4.47% for VRT.
-The simple moving average for the past 20 days is 6.50% for VRT’s stock, with a 14.73% simple moving average for the past 200 days.
+The stock of Vertiv Holdings Co (VRT) has seen a 3.90% increase in the past week, with a 32.79% rise in the past month, and a -1.34% fall in the past quarter.
+The volatility ratio for the week is 4.54%, and the volatility levels for the past 30 days are at 4.61% for VRT.
+The simple moving average for the last 20 days is 7.05% for VRT’s stock, with a simple moving average of 19.29% for the last 200 days.

 Insider Trading